What is In Memory?

 What is the In Memory yearbook?

 The yearbook has the full list (including photos) of all of the honorees for the current year.
-You can view the 2018 yearbook here.
+You can view the 2023 yearbook here.
+The yearbook is given out at the ceremony and additional yearbooks can be purchased after the ceremony online.
+If you are unable to attend the ceremony one yearbook will be mailed to the applicant after the ceremony.

-Please take a few minutes and watch the ceremony video from last year: 2018 In Memoryceremony.
+Please take a few minutes and watch the induction ceremony video from 2023: 2023 In Memory Induction Ceremony.

 Will VVMF pay for or arrange my travel to Washington, D.C.?